-- C11.
-Design and maintain development so that downstream flows are not adversely affected, based on comparison of peak flows, velocities and water levels in the 2 year ARI, 100 year ARI and probable maximum floods at critical points further downstream - C12.
-Arrangements for the expansion of the regional detention basin (200m to the north of the Pemulwuy north employment lands in Blacktown City Council LGA) must be confirmed and proposals identified as part of any application for the subdivision of land in the Pemulwuy north employment lands. - C13.
+- CII.
+Design and maintain development so that downstream flows are not adversely affected, based on comparison of peak flows, velocities and water levels in the 2 year ARI, 100 year ARI and probable maximum floods at critical points further downstream - C12. .Arrangements for the expansion of the regional detention basin (200m to the north of the Pemulwuy north employment lands in Blacktown City Council LGA) must be confirmed and proposals identified as part of any application for the subdivision of land in the Pemulwuy north employment lands. - C13.
 Should it prove impractical or impossible, for whatever reason, to modify the detention basin to meet the above-stated objective that downstream off-site flows are not adversely affected, a flood retarding basin should be provided within the Pemulwuy north employment lands to satisfy that objective. - C14.
-During any development and construction, remove at regular intervals any sediment from the Pemulwuy north employment lands deposited off site in the flood basin of the Pemulwuy north employment lands or the downstream creek channel, and again prior to completion of construction.

-C15.
-On the former CSIRO lands:

-- provide on-site Stormwater Detention for the entire site; - provide an above ground detention basin that accords with Upper Parramatta River Catchment Trusts requirements; - install end of line proprietary water quality devices which are capable of removing gross pollutants and fine sediment, at suitable locations before discharging into the basin; - utilise the aboveground detention basin to facilitate further settling of suspended solids and the removal of nutrients; and - the recommended wetland ponding size for the Greystanes Creek catchment is 1.4 hectares surface area.
+During any development and construction, remove at regular intervals any sediment from the Pemulwuy north employment lands deposited off site in the flood basin of the Pemulwuy north employment lands or the downstream creek channel, and again prior to completion of construction. - CI5.
+On the former CSIRO lands: - a) provide on-site Stormwater Detention for the entire site; - b) provide an above ground detention basin that accords with Upper Parramatta River Catchment Trusts requirements; - c) install end of line proprietary water quality devices which are capable of removing gross pollutants and fine sediment, at suitable locations before discharging into the basin; and - d) utilise the aboveground detention basin to facilitate further settling of suspended solids and the removal of nutrients.

+Figure 8: The constructed wetlands- Pemulwuy North Employment Lands e) The recommended wetland ponding size for the Greystanes Creek catchment is 1.4 hectares surface area.